Tvrdošín – All Saints Church

 Architectue

-The church consists of a rectangular nave and also a rectangular but shorter and narrower chancel.
-It was built in a log construction without the use of metal nails.
-The nave and the chancel are covered with separate, shingle, gable roofs, and on the western edge there is a small ridge turret.
-The entire building is surrounded by low arcades supported by pillars and covered with a mono-pitched roof.
+The church was made of a rectangular nave and also a rectangular but shorter and narrower chancel on the eastern side.
+It was built of fir wood in a log construction technique, without the use of metal nails, of horizontally laid logs, joined in the corners without dovetails.
+The nave and chancel were covered with separate, shingled roofs, and a turret for a bell was placed at the western end of the ridge.
+The whole building, perhaps secondarily, was surrounded by low arcades, covered with a mono-pitched roof.
+The entrance to the interior of the nave led through the western and southern pointed portals.
+Lighting was originally provided by small, rectangular openings with moulded jambs.

 Current state